Finding a Job Is a Job in Itself

 Where to Look

 Diversity is important when it comes to your job search.
 Looking in a variety of places will assure that you are not overlooking any possible position postings.
-Look at online listings, like on the company’s website or on the Eagle Careers, at social media, like LinkedIn, at Professional Associations that are related to your field, and attend career fairs and expos, as well as other networking events that are offered on campus.
+Look at online listings, like on the company’s website or on Handshake, at social media, like LinkedIn, at Professional Associations that are related to your field, and attend career fairs and expos, as well as other networking events that are offered on campus.
 See the “General Job Search Resources” and search by keyword or location.
-To search for jobs in the Eagle Careers, log in to your account, then click on “Search Jobs.”
+To search for jobs in Handshake, log in to your account, then click on “Search Jobs.”
 To find the schedule of networking events, click on “Events and Workshops.”

 Know Your Audience

 Research can make all the diﬀerence in your search.
 You need to look more like a great potential colleague than a desperate job seeker!
 There are plenty of desperate job seekers.
 It’s your job to do the research needed to understand your top employers’ needs and place yourself in situations where you can demonstrate your abilities.
 Researching the employer will also help you when it comes to writing your resume and cover letter, as well as in an interview.

 Quality Over Quantity

 Focus your energy on writing personalized cover letters, targeted resumes, and sending them out to companies hiring for position that you are qualified for.
 The closer a match, the better your chances of getting hired.